Groudle Glen railway station: Postbox

 The station also features a post box, dating from the early part of the 20th century when the Manx Electric Railway held the contract for collection of mail at all stations and halts along its routes.
 The contract was lost in 1975 when the railway closed for the winter and could therefore not provide year-round collection facilities.
 Despite this, the station retains the post box, which is now cleared by Post Office staff in road vehicles.
 This practice continues at the other stopping places on the line, and is one of the distinctive features of even the most basic and remote of the line's stopping places.
+The box that remains in situ is the original one installed during the reign of Queen Victoria and was remodelled into a new plinth as part of the centenary celebrations for the station, it now only serves a handful of private residences nearby but remains in operational use.
+It was manufactured by W.T.
+Allen who held the contract from 1887 to make all such wall boxes.
+Travelling Post Offices remain a feature on the tramway during the annual Heritage Transport Festival using original restored mail vans.

 Connections

-One of the main draws to the area today is that Groudle Glen has its own heritage railway nearby, the Groudle Glen Railway, which was built in 1896 to serve the zoo which had opened 1893 on the outer edge of the glen.
+One of the main draws to the area was that Groudle Glen has its own heritage railway nearby, the Groudle Glen Railway, which was built in 1896 to serve the zoo which had opened 1893 on the outer edge of the glen.
 The two-foot gauge line ran intermittently after the Second World War and finally closed in 1962.
-It was restored in the 1980s by the Isle of Man Steam Railway Supporters' Association and reopened fully in 1992.
-The line now operates each weekend in the summer and for certain other events.
-The railway's main station is a short but steep walk from Groudle Glen Station through the glen.
+It was restored from 1982 by the Isle of Man Steam Railway Supporters' Association and reopened fully in 1992 to Sea Lion Rocks.
+The line now operates each weekend in the summer and for certain other events, most notably Christmas when the popular Santa Trains run.
+The railway's main station is a short but steep walk from Groudle Glen Station through the glen passing the viaduct on which the electric railway is carried, the ornamental water wheel and area of the former dance floor which is now occupied by a bandstand installed in 1993 for the Year of Railways.
+In the past the glen pathway has been illuminated for pedestrians.